What school governors do

 Governors sit on the school's governing board and work with the headteacher.
 They're responsible for the strategic goals, while the headteacher implements them and manages the school from day to day.
 The governors:

-- set the overall vision and direction of the school
+- make sure that the vision, ethos and strategic direction of the school is clear

 School governors are volunteers who want to make a positive contribution to children's education.
 They don't need to be education experts or have formal qualifications.